Theta cycles and the Beilinson--Bloch--Kato conjectures: Introduction

 \subsection{Acknowledgements}

 It will be clear to the reader that this note is little more than an attempt to look from the Galois side, and the multiplicity-one side, at ideas of Kudla and Liu.
-I would like to thank Yifeng Liu for all I learned from him during and after our collaboration, and Elad Zelingher for a remark that sparked it.
-I am also grateful to Yannan Qiu and Eitan Sayag for helpful conversations or correspondence, and to Chao Li and Yifeng Liu for their comments on a first draft.
+I would like to thank Yifeng Liu for all I have learned from him during our collaboration, and Elad Zelingher for a remark that sparked it.
+I am also grateful to Yannan Qiu and Eitan Sayag for helpful conversations or correspondence, and to Chao Li and Yifeng Liu for many useful comments on a first draft.

-This text is based on a talk given at the Second JNT Biennial Conference in Cetraro, Italy, and I would like to thank the organisers for the opportunity to speak there.
+This text is based on a talk given at the Second JNT Biennial Conference in Cetraro, Italy, in July 2022, and I would like to thank the organisers for the opportunity to speak there.
 One of the participants reminded me of Tate's similarly named `$\theta$-cycles' in the theory of mod-$p$ modular forms \cite[\S~7]{Jo}: besides the context, the capitalisation should also dispel any risk of confusion.
 Homonymous objects also occur in neuroscience, in connection with a pattern of brain activity typical of ``a drowsy state transitional from wake to sleep'' \cite[pp. 60-61]{McN}; I am grateful to the Cetraro audience for not indulging in this confusion either.